-$$\begin{split} Y{it} &= \beta_0 + \beta_1 Tertiary \ Enrolment{it} + \beta_2 Institutionalized \ Democracy{it} + \beta_3 Tertiary \ Enrolment{it} \times Institutionalized \ Democracy{it} + \beta_4 GDP/capita{it} + \beta_5 Property \ Rights{it} + \beta_6 Regulation \ of \ Chief \ Executive \ Recruitment{it} + \varepsilon \quad (2) \end{split}$$
+$Y{it} = \beta_0 + \beta_1 Tertiary Enrolment{it} + \beta_2 Institutionalized Democracy{it} + \beta_3 Tertiary Enrolment{it} \times Institutionalized Democracy{it} + \beta_4 GDP/capita{it} + \beta_5 Property Rights{it} + \beta_6 Regulation of Chief Executive Recruitment{it} + \varepsilon$ (2)

-$$\begin{split} Y{it} &= \beta_0 + \beta_1 Tertiary \ Enrolment{it} + \beta_2 Institutionalized \ Autocracy + \beta_3 Tertiary \ Enrolment{it} \times \\ Institutionalized \ Autocracy + \beta_4 GDP/capita{it} + \beta_5 Property \ Rights{it} + \\ \beta_6 Regulation \ of \ Chief \ Executive \ Recruitment{it} + \varepsilon \quad (3) \end{split}$$
+$Y{it} = \beta_0 + \beta_1 Tertiary Enrolment{it} + \beta_2 Institutionalized Autocracy + \beta_3 Tertiary Enrolment{it} \times Institutionalized Autocracy + \beta_4 GDP/capita{it} + \beta_5 Property Rights{it} + \beta_6 Regulation of Chief Executive Recruitment{it} + \varepsilon$ (3)

 The variables are incrementally added, starting with the main focal relationship until reaching a full model in the final column.
 Thus, all three models presented above, corresponds to the final column for each table where all variables are included.
-In regards of modelling the regime types; Model 1, includes the Democracy (BMR) variable and is presented in Table 1; Model 2 uses the continuous Democracy variable and is presented in Table 2, and lastly,

-Model 3 uses the continuous Autocracy variable and is presented in Table 3.
+In regards of modelling the regime types; Model 1, includes the Democracy (BMR) variable and is presented in Table 3; Model 2 uses the continuous Democracy variable and is presented in Table 4, and lastly, Model 3 uses the continuous Autocracy variable and is presented in Table 5.
 The following section presents the results.

-5 Results
+Results

 The results from the panel data analysis, using fixed effects regressions are presented in this section.
 The results in total consists of three tables, using linear fixed effects regression.
-Table 1 evaluates the effect of tertiary enrolment on mertiocratization and includes the moderating effect of Democracy (BMR).
-Table 2 evaluates the effect of tertiary enrolment on meritocratization together with the moderating effect of Institutionalized Democracy.
-In addition, Table 3 evaluates the effect of tertiary enrolment on meritocratization, including the moderate effect of Institutionalized Autocracy.
-All tables presented, consist of eleven models with an identical build-up on the independent variable-side.
+Table 3 evaluates the effect of tertiary enrolment on meritocratization and includes the moderating effect of Democracy (BMR).
+Table 4 evaluates the effect of tertiary enrolment on meritocratization together with the moderating effect of Institutionalized Democracy.
+In addition, Table 5 evaluates the effect of tertiary enrolment on meritocratization, including the moderate effect of Institutionalized Autocracy.
+All tables presented, consist of eleven models with an identical build-up on the independent variableside.
 Model 1, displays the effect of tertiary enrolment on meritocratization.
 Model 2, adds the political regime measure without including tertiary enrolment.
 Model 3, adds the tertiary enrolment and political regime variables together.
 Model 4, adds the interaction effect between the political regime variable and tertiary enrolment.
 The structure for Model 4 is retained for all subsequent models, which adds the control variables.
 Model 5-7 adds each control variable independently, checking for the individual effect of each control.
 In Model 8-10, two of the control variables are added in combinations in order to check for more complex effects.
 Lastly, the full model for all tables are presented in Model 11.
-This modelling structure, facilitates the comparison and evaluation of the effects on meritocratization, while incrementally increasing the complexity until reaching a full model in the eleventh numbered column.
+This modelling structure facilitates the comparison and evaluation of the effects on meritocratization, while incrementally increasing the complexity until reaching a full model in the eleventh numbered column.

-The remaining part of this section is structured as follows: First, results for Table 1, Table 2 and Table 3 are presented together with the respective models, where independent variables and control variables are added until reaching a full model in the last column.
+The remaining part of this section is structured as follows: First, results for Table 3, Table 4 and Table 5 are presented together with the respective models, where independent variables and control variables are added until reaching a full model in the last column.